Volkswagen Golf SV hatchback

 Diesels offer excellent economy

-The most economical version of the new Volkswagen Golf SV will be the 1.6-litre Bluemotion diesel, which is capable of 76.3mpg and is free from paying road tax.
+The most economical version of the new Volkswagen Golf SV will be the 1.6-litre Bluemotion diesel, which is capable of 76.3mpg and will cost nothing to tax.
 It goes on sale soon.
-For now then, the more powerful 1.6-litre is the most economical option and can return an impressive 72mpg, plus CO2 emissions of just 101g/km.
-The 2.0-litre diesel can still manage economy of 65.7mpg and has much more power for overtaking.
+For now, the more powerful 1.6-litre is the most economical option and can return an impressive 72mpg, plus CO2 emissions of just 101g/km.
+The 2.0-litre diesel can still manage economy of 65.7mpg and has much more power for overtaking - if you can afford it we would recommend going for this engine because the difference in economy between the 1.6-litre diesel and the 2.0-litre diesel won't be huge in the real world, and the 2.0-litre engine is better if you plan to drive the car fully loaded.

-The 109bhp 1.2-litre is the most economical petrol, it can get economy of 56.5mpg and its CO2 emissions mean you’ll pay £30 for road tax, annually.
+The 109bhp 1.2-litre is the most economical petrol, it can get economy of 56.5mpg and its CO2 emissions mean you’ll pay £30 for road tax, annually, while the 1.4-litre can return economy of 54.3mpg and costs £110 to tax a year.

 Interior & comfort